reuniware/Metatrader4-Ichimoku-KumoBreakOut/README.md

 # Metatrader4-Ichimoku-KumoBreakOut
 Simple MQL4 code that opens a trade when the price gets over the top of the kumo

+The source may highly change, so I strongly advise that you review it entirely.
+It may be used as a good starting point for understanding the basics of MQL4 programming in Metatrader 4, as I myself created this code while trying to port MQL5 C code to MQL4 C Code.

+Beware that this is financial stuff and that may be of high risk if used on real account.
+This is purely experimental.

 I write Metatrader 5 algorithm since more than 3 years and I now write Metatrader 4 algorithms.

 This is why I am now trying to port my MQL5 code to MQL4.